 Development of digital media under supervision of selected professor and on-site organizational supervisor.
-Five hundred hours on-site required.
+Five hundred on-site hours required.
+Includes the production of a professional portfolio.
+Completed over one semester.

-DMST 6839: Master's Project Research
+DMST 6839 - Master's Project Research

 Completion of a project sufficient to represent a capstone activity that integrates knowledge and skills developed in the program.